Dulce Amor (album): Release

 Dulce Amor was released on 24 December 1988.
 The album was supposed to be released in the summer of 1989.
-However, Manny Guerra had wanted the album to be released real quick.
+However, Manny Guerra had wanted the album to be released quickly.
 Guerra believed that if the album would have been released in the summer, that not too many Tejano fans would buy the album.
 He said, because popular music albums are released in that period.
 When the album was released, it had sold only 2,000 copies the first day.
 Preciosa (1988) had sold 3,600 copies on its first day.
 Guerra was not happy about the sales of the album.
 However, within a month the album sold 10,000 copies.
 It outperformed all of Selena's previous records.
 By August 1989, the album sold 33,206 copies.
 It was then pulled off shelves because of Selena's upcoming debut album with EMI Latin.
 EMI Latin bought all the original copies of the album.
 Only 50,000 copies of the album were shipped in Texas alone.

 In 1995, Selena's father, Abraham Quintanilla Jr., had bought the rights to Selena's albums (1984–1989 period) from EMI Latin.
 Since then, he has released the songs in compilation albums.
 The songs "Always Mine", "No Llores Mas Corazon" and "La Puerta Se Cerro" were selected to be remixed for Anthology (1998).

 On 7 September 2007, Quintanilla Jr re-released the album as part of the "Classic Series" collection.
 "Dulce Amor" was then re-titled "Classic Series Vol. 5".
 All the songs were remastered.